taite510/BeachAndSkiAPI/README.md

   npm install
 ```

-The Postgres connection string is stored in a config.js file that is not provided.
+The Postgres connection string is stored in a config.js file that is not provided ([Examples of connection strings](https://stackoverflow.com/questions/3582552/what-is-the-format-for-the-postgresql-connection-string-url)).
 This app also requires a free API key from [OpenWeatherMap](https://openweathermap.org/api), which is stored in the same config.js file.
 Please make a config.js file using the config.example.js file provided and save that file in the base directory.

 Then run the schema file to create the table